-The LEBAE mission has always prioritized inclusion as part of our company.
-Thus, LEBAE.com has an ongoing commitment to provide a full online experience for disabled visitors and those who use assistive technologies to access our website.
+The LEBAE mission prioritizes inclusion.
+Our ongoing commitment to accessibility aims to provide a full online experience for all.
+That includes disabled visitors and those who use assistive technologies.

 What we’re doing to support accessibility